yehiarasheed/processing4/CONTRIBUTING.md

 If your issue remains unresolved after exploring these options, we'd appreciate it if you could [file a bug report](https://github.com/processing/processing4/issues).
 Your feedback is crucial as it helps us address issues we might not be aware of yet.

-Remember, Processing is a labor of love, run by volunteers and offered free of charge.
-We're here because we believe in this community and genuinely enjoy contributing to it.
-We always welcome constructive feedback—just keep it friendly and helpful, please!
-For more tips on how to communicate within the project, take a peek at our Code of Conduct (coming soon).

 ## Interested in Contributing?

 We're glad to hear that!
 [Our team is small](https://github.com/processing/processing4/graphs/contributors), and with the large number of users, every extra hand makes a big difference!
 Here’s how you can start: